wvabrinskas/Neuron/README.md

 `MetricReporter` will call `receive` when it is updated.

+### Remote metric logging

+You can use the [NeuronRemoteLogger](https://github.com/wvabrinskas/NeuronRemoteLogger) to log to remote services like [Weights and Biases](https://wandb.ai/).
+Follow the instructions in the `README` in that repo on how to get started!

 ## Exporting your model

 Once the model has trained to your liking you can export the model to a `.smodel` file.
 This model cvan be then imported later using the `Sequential` intializer.
 The export will not export your `Optimizer` settings, only the `Trainable` specified in the `Optimizer`.